 Download the CUET Previous Year's Question Papers for all subjects from CUET 2022, 2023, and 2024 - absolutely FREE!

-Download NowA structured, step-by-step CUET preparation approach is the most effective way to cover the entire syllabus on time, stay consistent, and maximise your score.
-Follow the six steps below as the foundation of your CUET 2026 preparation strategy.
+Download NowA structured, step-by-step CUET preparation plan is the most effective way to cover & revise the entire syllabus on time, stay consistent, and maximise CUET score.
+Follow the six steps below for your CUET 2026 preparation strategy.

 The first and most important step in your CUET preparation is to thoroughly understand the CUET 2026 syllabus.
 For domain subjects, the syllabus is based entirely on the NCERT Class 12 curriculum.
 Language papers test Reading Comprehension, Verbal Ability, and Literary Aptitude.
 The General Aptitude Test (GAT) covers General Knowledge, Current Affairs, Quantitative Reasoning, and Logical Reasoning.